SpenceKonde/ATTinyCore/avr/extras/UsingMicronucleus.md

 In the case of the 167, it is merely cosmetic: the LED is on a different pin (required to make the routing work on a 0.425" wide board).

 The matter of the 84 and 841 is more complicated...
-All of the products that have been described use two of three pins for USB, and the LED is almost always used on the the third of those three pins; these are the pins of PORTB, PB0 through PB2.
+All of the products that have been described to me  use two of three pins for USB, and the LED is almost always used on the the third of those three pins; these are the pins of PORTB, PB0 through PB2.
 (PORTB on these parts is rather strange to begin with, as the on the chip are arranged in the order PA0 - PA7, PB2, PB3 (reset), PB1, PB0).
 PB0 and PB1 are the crystal pins (neither of these parts use a crystal for VUSB - they crank up the internal to 12 MHz).
 It is observed that the D+ pin is almost always on INT0 (even though the VUSB implementation in micronucleus uses PCINTs, typically).
-This is likely because when accessed from the sketch, the interrupt response time matters greatly, and INT0 is the highest priority interrupt - and also because you want to use an INTn interrupt, rather than occupying a whole port of PCINTs for the VUSB.
-Inexplicably, INT0 was moved from PB2 to PB1 on the 841 (meaning the 841 can't use INT0 if clocked from a crystal either).
-That explains why D+ pn PB2 and D- on PB1 has been used at times for the tiny84, and the pinout with D+ on PB1 as used on the Wattuino.
-The fact that there also exists one with D+ on PB0 and D- on PB1 is harder to explain.
-Mercifully, the other three permutations of pins on PORTB have not been used in production micronucleus 84/841 boards.
+This is likely because when accessed from the sketch, the interrupt response time matters greatly, and INT0 is the highest priority interrupt - and also because you want to use an INTn interrupt, rather than occupying a whole port of PCINTs for the VUSB - though in the case of the 14-pin parts, by using the pins of PORTB for USB, the PORTA PCINTs (PCINT0) would still be free.
+Inexplicably, INT0 was moved from PB2 on the t84 to PB1 on the 841 (meaning the 841 can't use INT0 if clocked from a crystal, either).
+That explains why D+ pn PB2 and D- on PB1 has been used at times for the tiny84, and the pinout with D+ on PB1 as used on the Bitboss (why the Wattuino did it the other way around is harder to explain) - I suppose we're lucky that the other three possible combinations of those pins haven't been used in production boards too...

 #### Jumper option
-The pin used for the jumper entry mode was only established for the 8-pin parts, for the others, where we offer it it was chosen arbitrarily, with an eye towards selecting a pin that was not of critical importance and which was preferably located next to a ground pin.
+The pin used for the jumper entry mode was only established for the 8-pin parts, for the others, it was chosen more or less arbitrarily, with an eye towards selecting a pin that was not of critical importance and which was preferably located next to a ground pin.

 ### Clock Speeds
 Micronucleus is built with a specific clock speed in mind; only a few are supported by the codebase, and generally the fastest that is an option is used: 12 MHz, 12.8 MHz, 15 MHz, 16 MHz, 16.5 MHz or 20 MHz.
-The 12.8 and 16.5 configurations are only used with the internal oscillator - and this extra speed gives the bootloader some room to correct for the lower clock accuracy, though the 12.8 MHz speed generates large binaries.
-16.5 is only possible on parts that can be clocked from an on-chip PLL (the ATtiny85 and ATtiny861 - though the internal oscillator on some (not all) ATtiny841 can reach those speeds as well - note that this is higher than the maximum spec for the chip, not just the internal oscillator!), and is within spec above 4.5v for those parts, while 12.8 MHz can be reached by the internal oscillator on other parts (although it is far outside spec for that).
+The 12.8 and 16.5 configurations are only used with the internal oscillator - and this extra speed gives the bootloader some room to correct for the lower clock accuracy, though the 12.8 MHz speed generates significantly larger binaries (by about 320 bytes).
+16.5 is only available on parts that can be clocked from an on-chip PLL (the ATtiny85 and ATtiny861) and is within spec above 4.5v for those parts, while 12.8 MHz can be reached by the internal oscillator on other parts (although it is far outside spec for the internal oscillator).
+It is worth noting that the internal oscillator on some (not all) ATtiny841's could at very close to the maximum, probably do 16.5, however this would be out of spec not only for the internal oscillator, but for the chip in general, and we do not provide binaries for this.
 Where the internal oscillator is used, it is "tuned" to the needed frequency based on the USB clock.

-In the case of the ATtiny85, the internal oscillator is (by default) left at the 16.5 MHz setting so that USB will also work in the sketch.
+In the case of parts that run the bootloader at 16.5 or 12.8 MHz, the calibration needed for that is retained and te  the internal oscillator is (by default) left at the 16.5 MHz setting so that USB will also work in the sketch.
 On the ATtiny84 and ATtiny841, this is not done; in the current version of ATTinyCore, USB cannot be used within the sketch on these parts.
 When running at 16.5 MHz, be aware that timing related code may be be less accurate - this has not been tested carefully, but I believe that millis() will be correct, but micros - and possibly delay - may not be)

-In order to support low-power operation, ATTinyCore provides an option to prescale the system clock on all Micronucleus boards (as well as most others) - as soon as the sketch starts, the oscillator will bw prescaled to run at the specified frequency.
+In order to support low-power operation, ATTinyCore provides an option to prescale the system clock on the more Micronucleus boards (as well as most others) - as soon as the sketch starts, the oscillator will bw prescaled to run at the specified frequency.
 On the ATtiny85, an option for 12 MHz operation is also provided - this will reset `OSCCAL` to the factory setting

 ### Disabling Reset
 Because a board running the Micronucleus bootloader can be reprogrammed without the use of the RESET pin, it is practical to use them with reset configured to act as an I/O pin.
 This is, obviously, of particular utility on the ATtiny85, where available pins are at a premium, but may be used on any part (except the ATtiny841, in the current version of this core).
 Because this requires changing the fuses, it can only be enabled with an ISP programmer.
 Once reset as been disabled, it can no longer be programmed via ISP.
 Only HVSP or parallel programming (depending on the part - each part supports one or the other, never both), wherein 12v is applied to the reset pin under specific conditions, can be used to unset this fuse or to unbrick a part where reset is disabled and the bootloader is no longer functioning.
 Note that the bootloader can still be upgraded over USB - including to a version that only runs upon external reset!